A Machine Learning Approach to Robustly Determine Director Fields and Analyze Defects in Active Nematics: Appendix

-\item The eigenvalues $\lambda_1$ and $\lambda_2$ represent the strength of the gradient at each pixel in the direction of the two corresponding eigenvectors.
-The orientation field should be the smaller of the eigenvalues. \cite{blackwell2016microscopic} \end{itemize} \end{itemize}
+is the trace of $H(x, y)$ and $\det(H(x, y))$ is the determinant of $H(x, y)$. \item The eigenvalues $\lambda_1$ and $\lambda_2$ represent the strength of the gradient at each pixel in the direction of the two corresponding eigenvectors.
+The director field should be the smaller of the two eigenvalues \cite{blackwell2016microscopic}. \end{itemize} \end{itemize}

-After the orientation field is calculated, topological defects can be identified from regions of rapid rotation of the director field \cite{shi2013topological, tan2019topological}.
+After the director field is calculated, topological defects can be identified from regions of rapid rotation of the director field \cite{shi2013topological, tan2019topological}.
 The winding number is used to measure the change.
 The winding number is a mathematical concept that describes the number of times a curve, typically a closed curve, wraps around a given point in a plane.
+In the context of liquid crystals and active nematics, the winding number is a topological concept that captures the number of times the director rotates around a closed loop in the director field.
+More formally, it quantifies how many times the director completes a full rotation (360 degrees) when one traverses a closed curve in the plane of the field.
 It is a useful tool in topology and geometry for characterizing the behavior of curves and shapes.
-To calculate the winding number using the director field, we can choose a point in the space and numerically count the orientation change around this point.
+To calculate the winding number using the director field, we can choose a point in the space and numerically count the local orientation change around this point.
 Applying a threshold, the topological defect can be detected.

+To deduce the intrinsic orientation of a defect, a circular window is defined around every detected defect location.
+For every pixel along this window, the local orientation of the director field is noted.
+Then, the angle originating from this pixel to the defect's center is computed.
+Next, we compute the scalar product of these two angles.
+Then, the pixel yielding the maximum scalar product value indicates the direction in the director field most closely aligned with a line radiating from the defect's core.
+We use the orientation of the director field in this specific pixel as a proxy to infer the intrinsic orientation of the defect.

-\section{Details of the Gabor filter}
+\subsection{Details of the Gabor filter}